The global COVID-19 pandemic is having a major impact across the globe and on all segments of the population.

-Organisations are at various stages of implementation in Solomon Islands, Vanuatu, Kiribati, Timor-Leste, Fiji, Papua New Guinea, Tuvalu, the Federated States of Micronesia, and Tonga.
-The survey is designed to be easily administered over the telephone or social media and provide the most important feedback quickly.
-This is a proposed first step to inform other more elaborate surveys or emergency responses.
+The survey was designed to be easily administered over the telephone or social media and provide the most important feedback quickly.
+This was a proposed first step to inform other more elaborate surveys or emergency responses.

-- Prices of store bought food have increased in a significant proportion of villages and there are signs of potential challenges to food security; and
+- Prices of store-bought food have increased in a significant proportion of villages and there are signs of potential challenges to food security

 Please see related reports on the country-level efforts: